 Participants must record the appropriate account origin code on all orders at the time of entry in order.
-The Exchange represents that it has surveillances in place to verify that Participants mark orders with the correct account origin code.
+The Exchange represents that it has surveillances in place to verify that member organizations mark orders with the correct account origin code.